NDSS supports the following federal legislation that aims to improve employment opportunities for people with Down syndrome.

 TRANSITION TO INTEGRATED, MEANINGFUL EMPLOYMENT (TIME) ACT

-NDSS supports the passage of the Transition to Integrated, Meaningful Employment (TIME) Act (S. 2001/H.R.
-188).
+NDSS supports the passage of the Transition to Integrated, Meaningful Employment (TIME) Act (H.R.1377).
+It has not been introduced in the Senate.
 The TIME Act would phase out the Fair Labor Standards Act section 14(c), passed in 1938, which authorizes the Secretary of Labor to issue Special Wage Certificates to certain entities, permitting them to pay workers with disabilities subminimum wage (less than minimum wage).
 Most of these 14(c) certificate-holding entities are nonprofit “sheltered workshops” (segregated work environments) that pay workers with disabilities just pennies per hour.
 Legislation like the TIME Act recognizes that workers with disabilities have the potential to succeed in integrated, meaningful, competitive employment settings and will get paid real wages for real pay.

 WORKFORCE INNOVATION AND OPPORTUNITY ACT